Emma Magnolia

 Emma Magnolia (born April 10, 1992) is an American pornographic actress and model.
-She was a nominee of the AVN Awards (2024), Pornhub Award (2024), and XBIZ Award (2025).
+She was a winner at the AVN Awards (2024), Pornhub Awards (2024), and XMA Awards (2026).

 Biography

 Magnolia was born on April 10, 1992, in St. Louis, Missouri.
 She studied at a college in Arkansas, where she obtained a degree in biology.
 After graduating, she began working on a farm.
 She had her own farm where she grew vegetables and sold them at the local market.
 During this time, she became interested in punk rock and began living in punk houses, where concerts were held for donations.
 Before starting her career, she worked as a teacher in a kindergarten.